-clear whether Iamblichus's "more recent authorities" ($\nu\epsilon\dot{\omega}\tau\epsilon\rho\sigma\iota$) included Euclid or not.
-As suggested above, Russo [70, p.
+Thymarides was "an ancient Pythagorean, probably not later than Plato's time" [43, p.
+69].
+Since Euclid was later than Plato's time, it is not clear whether Iamblichus's "more recent authorities" ($\nu \epsilon \dot{\omega}$ - $\tau \epsilon \rho o i$) included Euclid or not.
+As suggested above, Russo [82, p.
 320] thinks Euclid is not one of these authorities.

-Heath [28, p.
+Heath [31, v.
+II, p.
 279] apparently thinks he is.
 At any rate, Heath continues to refer to the definition of unity in the Elements as "Euclid's definition," even though he has taken note of Iamblichus's observation of what was missing from this definition.
 Apparently, according to Iamblichus, the full definition should be something like,